-Get ready to kickstart your language learning this Autumn.
+Get ready to kickstart your language learning

-This October 2020, our Autumn Explorer will develop student’s English language skills through project-based learning activities, interactive learning and lots of fun and adventure.
+Our Autumn Explorer will develop student’s English language skills through project-based learning activities, interactive learning and lots of fun and adventure.

 On this course, students will:

 - Gain confidence and become more independent learners and users of the English language